Carmine977/analyze-stock-data/README.md

 ## Overview

-This repository collects essential tools for the analysis of stock market and is mainly inspired by the **Machine Learning for Trading course** of Georgia Tech Institute distributed through [Udacity](https://classroom.udacity.com/courses/ud501)
+This repository collects essential tools for the analysis of stocks market and is mainly inspired by the **Machine Learning for Trading course** of Georgia Tech Institute distributed through [Udacity](https://classroom.udacity.com/courses/ud501)

 ## Contents